Singapore Company Registration in 2025 | 100% Remote Incorporation

 • Singapore provides a range of tax benefits for branch offices.

-Disadvantages of Branch Office:
+Disadvantages of a Branch Office:

 • The branch office’s obligations are shared by the parent firm because it is not a separate legal entity.